ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 4. Definitions in a local module may be mutually recursive with definitions in other local modules or outside of any local module.
-That is, local modules influence scoping, but not type-checking or dependency.
+That is, local modules influence scoping only, but not type-checking or dependency.

 5. A local module declaration brings into scope names listed in its export list.
 These names are always brought into scope qualified by the local module name, unless that module name is ``_``.
-If the declaration includes the ``import`` keyword, the names are also brought into scope unqualified.
+If the declaration includes the ``import`` keyword, the names are also brought into scope unqualified by the local module name.
+(In the case of nested local modules, the names might be qualified by inner module names.)

 6. It is an error to specify a non-empty export list, name a module ``_``, and not include the ``import`` keyword.
 (Modules named ``_`` without an